 Do you want to support DREAM throughout the year?
 Then become a sustaining DREAM donor with a recurring donation!
-Here's how: Donate online using our "Razoo" platform here and then indicate the frequency at which you would like the donation to occur (weekly, monthly or annually).
+Here's how: Donate online using our "Mighty Cause" platform and then indicate the frequency at which you would like the donation to occur (weekly, monthly or annually).

 Recommend a gift to DREAM through your donor-advised fund!
 For simplicity, tax-efficiency, and no transaction fees, a gift from a donor-advised fund can provide powerful support to DREAM (The DREAM Program, Inc; EIN 26-0030908).

 Giving stock may provide greater tax benefits than giving cash.
-Your broker can assist in making a gift of stock (our direct transfer form is here).
+Your broker can assist in making a gift of stock.

 Celebratory and Memorial Gifts